 The Series Method by Francois Gouin

 One of the earliest reformers of modern language studies was the Frenchman, Francois Gouin.
-In many histories of language teaching, Gouin fails to get a mention.
+In many histories of language teaching however, Gouin fails to get a mention.
 There are several reasons for this, including being somewhat overshadowed by his contemporaries such as Berlitz and the lack of channels for Gouin to share his ideas.
 Nevertheless, Gouin had some interesting perspectives on learning languages.

 Failing to Learn German

 Sometime in the 19th century, Francois Gouin decided to move to Hamburg to learn German.
 While there, he memorised a German grammar book and a table of 248 irregular verbs.
 To test his abilities Gouin then went to the academy, where he very quickly learnt that he could still not understand anything.

 Seemingly undeterred, Gouin threw himself into memorising more words, more grammar rules and trying the classical, grammar translation method.
 If the accounts are correct, Gouin memorised a dictionary of 30,000 words!
 The results were however always the same.
 Gouin could not understand his German interlocutors.

 It may seem surprising to us nowadays that Gouin did not make many efforts to learn through speaking with the local population.
 He did try this on at least one occasion in fact, but he found that he was laughed at, which was (as it is today) very demotivating.

 As you might expect, Gouin returned to France disappointed.
 However, it is here that Gouin developed his approach.
 While he had been away, his three year old nephew had started to acquire French.
 Naturally, Gouin was curious how a child could learn their first language so effectively, while he had struggled and ultimately failed in a second language.